-If you’re one of the hundreds of thousands of nursing students who plan to sit for the National Council Licensure Examination (NCLEX) this year, you’re in the right place to get an exclusive, honest, and thorough review of The Princeton Review NCLEX test prep programs.
+If you’re one of the hundreds of thousands of nursing students who plan to sit for the Next Gen NCLEX this year, then you’re in the right place to get my honest and thorough review of The Princeton Review NCLEX test prep options.

-We’ll dive into the nitty gritty here, to compare and contrast The Princeton Review’s NCLEX programs with those from other leading NCLEX test prep providers.
+We’ll dive into the nitty gritty here, to compare and contrast The Princeton Review’s NCLEX programs with those from other leading NCLEX test prep providers such as UWorld and Kaplan.

 - One of the most well-known and longstanding test prep companies in the world